donaldsonlab/Documents/Hardware Docs/RC_DeepLabCut_Instructions.md

 # Setup working environment on RC VIZ Servers

-#### About EnginFrame
-NICE EnginFrame provides a 3d-accelerated remote desktop environment on an Nvidia GPU-equipped compute node.
-Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the EnginFrame service supports the use of common visualization applications in a typical desktop environment using only a modern web browser.

 ## Login to your account on our Viz cluster (Enginframe)

 Access to EnginFrame is granted on request.
 Request access by sending